CZ-NIC/fred-docs/AdminManual/RegistryInitialization.rst

   `in this list <https://en.wikipedia.org/wiki/List_of_tz_database_time_zones>`_ (the *TZ* column), for example ``Europe/Prague`` (this is the default value).

-.. only:: mode_structure

-   .. todo:: You can customize also other parameters from this table,
+..
+Note:: You can customize also other parameters from this table, see :ref:`config-rules`.
-      see :ref:`blablabla <todo-link>` (the reference).